IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CostingDetails.md

 * Remove the lens operations and make everything explicit: this may make it easier to see what's going on and help avoid memory leaks.
-* Try to make `Restricting` mode and `Counting` mode completely separate so that we don't haveto examine the mode every time we want to spend some of the budget.
+* Try to make `Restricting` mode and `Counting` mode completely separate so that we don't have to examine the mode every time we want to spend some of the budget.
 Using a typeclass makes this a bit difficult because we can only have one instance per type.
-Could we (a) provide two methods, one for each mode, or (b) dispense with the `SpendBudget` class altogether and pass an accounting function as a paramter to the machine?
+Could we (a) provide two methods, one for each mode, or (b) dispense with the `SpendBudget` class altogether and pass an accounting function as a parameter to the machine?
 The latter would avoid overhead due to calling typeclass methods (see [CekProfiling.md](./CekProfiling.md), so might be better).
 * In `Restricting` mode, decrement the cost at every step and fail it if goes below zero.
-It's conceviable that it'd be cheaper to check whether an Integer is negative rather than compare two (possibly large) Integers.
+It's conceivable that it'd be cheaper to check whether an Integer is negative rather than compare two (possibly large) Integers.
-* Maybe don't use a monoid to acucmulate costs in `Restricting` mode.
-Michael has suggested using `STRef`s to acuumulate costs, but I haven't tried that yet bcause it'd require some monadic re-plumbing.
+* Maybe don't use a monoid to accumulate costs in `Restricting` mode.
+Michael has suggested using `STRef`s to accumulate costs, but I haven't tried that yet because it'd require some monadic re-plumbing.